Appuhami: Appuhamy principles

-Privileges conferred on the Appuhamy's
+Privileges conferred on the Appuhamys

-They could go past the Queens.
-They were not under the charge of the High Officers like Adikaram and Dissawe.
-Appuhamy's enjoyed various rights, privileges, and incomes generated from their lands and services to the King.
-They were bound to bring the Pingo of rice (Kath Hal) as a Rajakariya, the Duty to the Royals.
+They could go past the queens.
+They were not under the charge of the high officers like adikaram and dissawe.
+Appuhamys enjoyed various rights, privileges, and incomes generated from their lands and services to the king.
+They were bound to bring the pingo of rice (kath hal) as a rajakariya, the duty to the royals.
 At given times, they were exempted from this duty.
-Yet, in case it was not stated down in the Lekampotha (the Secretarial Book), the exemption was only temporary.
+Yet, in case it was not stated down in the lekampotha (the secretarial book), the exemption was only temporary.

-For each of the Duggannarala, a village and a man was allocated.
+For each of the duggannarala, a village and a man was allocated.
 The villagers did the cultivation work for free in his fields.
-They looked after his lands and repaired his Walauwa, the stately mansion.
+They looked after his lands and repaired his walauwa, the stately mansion.
 The villagers supplied the monthly requirement of rice.
-A month's requirement was termed as Barak (a weight), namely 60 Hundus (Hundu=4/1 measure).
-A Hundu contained 8, at times 9 or 10 palm fulls.
+A month's requirement was termed as barak (a weight), namely 60 hundus (hundu=4/1 measure).
+A hundu contained 8, at times 9 or 10 palm fulls.

-A designated man called Agubalana Nilame, the Royal Tester, tested the prepared Royal Victuals supplied to the King for consumption.
+A designated man called agubalana nilame, the royal tester, tested the prepared royal victuals supplied to the king for consumption.
 This tasting was effected as a pre-testing as to whether the victuals were contaminated with any poison.
-Agubalana Nilame was also considered as a Duggannarala.
+Agubalana Nilamen was also considered as a duggannarala.